ourcaldo/emval/replit.md

 *   **Concurrency:** Utilizes `ThreadPoolExecutor` for high-speed concurrent processing (100-500 emails/sec without SMTP, 10-50 emails/sec with SMTP validation).
 *   **Configuration:** All settings are externalized in `config/settings.yaml`, allowing granular control over validation rules, DNS, SMTP, proxy, timeout, and performance parameters.
 *   **Output:** Generates four distinct output categories: `valid`, `risk` (catch-all), `invalid`, and `unknown` (SMTP errors or timeout).
 Output files are excluded from git via .gitignore.
+*   **Incremental Persistence:** Results are written to disk immediately after each email validation (not buffered in memory).
+This ensures data is preserved if the process is stopped or crashes.
+Thread-safe with O(n) performance using in-memory caching for duplicate detection.

 **System Design Choices:**
 *   **Modular Design:** The codebase is organized into a `validators/` package with clear separation of concerns (e.g., `syntax_validator.py`, `local_dns_checker.py`, `smtp_validator.py`, `proxy_manager.py`, `io_handler.py`, `core.py`).
 This promotes testability and maintainability.